-How to Retain Owners in a Seller’s Market
+How to Retain Property Investors in a Seller’s Market

-Is owner retention important to you?
+Is property investor retention important to you?
 We hope you’re saying yes!
 Let’s look at why it’s essential to retain your customers and how you can make sure they stick around during a seller’s market.

 Hanging onto your customers is no easy feat.
-They want to know they are being taken care of and trust that you know what you’re doing.
+Owners want to know they are being taken care of and trust that you know what you’re doing.
 They want your undivided attention to handling their assets, regardless of how many other customers you may have.
 Just like any relationship, developing trust takes time.
-And without them, you may not have the ability to pay your employees or worse, have a business at all.
+Without owners, you may not have the ability to pay your employees or worse, have a business at all.

 Imagine a property owner consulted your property management company to manage their rental units.
 Success!
 It’s 2022, a seller’s market, and a property owner wants your property management skills to handle their investment properties.
 You’re one of over 300,000 property management companies registered in the United States — and they came to YOU!
 How would you respond?
 You would assure them that their properties would be tended to and managed carefully.
 But how will they know that you’re trustworthy?
 Why shouldn’t they sell like the market is trending?